 Instructors: Aline Gubrium & Alice Fiddian-Green

 Registration note: The Five Colleges include: UMass Amherst, Amherst College, Hampshire College, Mount Holyoke College, and Smith College.
 Registration closes for each workshop 2 full business days prior to the start date.
-Payment of registration does not guarantee a spot in these space-limited workshops.
-ISSR will offer you the choice of placement on a wait-list or a refund for any workshops that are over-subscribed.
+Please note: payment of registration does not guarantee a spot in these space-limited workshops.
+You will receive an email confirming the names of workshops for which your registration has been accepted.
+If a workshop you have registered for is over-subscribed, you will be refunded and offered placement on a wait-list..
 If paying with departmental funds or personal checks, contact Karen Mason (firstname.lastname@example.org).

 Cancellation note: In cases where enrollment is 5 or less, we reserve the right to cancel the workshop.
 In cases where the registrant cancels prior to the workshop, a full refund will be given with two weeks notice, and 50% refund will be given with one week notice.
 We will not be able to refund in cases where registrant does not notify us of cancellation at least one week prior to the beginning date of the workshop.